-Dated 04/16/2009 BODY ATTACHMENTS-What does this mean?
+BODY ATTACHMENTS-What does this mean?

 Body Attachments are court orders usually issued in child support enforcement actions.
-They are very similiar to warrants of arrest that are issued in criminal cases.
+They are similar to warrants of arrest that are issued in criminal cases.
 A Body Attachment orders and directs law enforcement officers to seize the body of the person named in the order and hold that person in custody pending further orders of the court.
 Most Body Attachments (but not all) will have language indicating that the person can be released from custody if a prescribed cash amount is paid to secure his release.
 This amount may or may not equal the total of delinquent child support payments.
-Other Body Attachments will require the person to remain in custody until brought before the Judge who issued the order.
+Other Body Attachments require the person to remain in custody until brought before the Judge who issued the order.
 Body Attachments can be served in any part of the State, just as arrest warrants can.
-Any monies that the Sheriff's Office collects from Body Attachment actions will be held and distributed as later directed by the court or as prescribed under the law.
+Any monies that the Sheriff's Office collects from Body Attachment actions is held and distributed as later directed by the court or as prescribed under the law.

 CHILD SAFETY SEAT-At what age does my child have to be in a child safety or booster seat?

-Arkansas Law requires that a child under six (6) years of age or sixty (60) pounds, be restrained in a child passenger seat properly secured to the vehicle.
-Any child over six (6) and under fifteen (15) years of age must be secured in a seatbelt.
+Arkansas Law requires that a child under six (6) years of age or sixty (60) pounds be restrained in a child passenger seat properly secured to the vehicle.
+Any child over six (6) and under fifteen (15) years of age must be secured in a seat belt.

 CRIMINAL BACKGROUND CHECKS - How do I obtain one?